Hyagoro/Advanced_lane_fine_finding/README.md

 ![alt text][image11]

-And finaly merge all these tranformation and apply a median blur with kernel=7 to remove outliers.
+I finally merged all these tranformation and applied a median blur with kernel=7 to remove outliers.
 ```python
 combined_binary = cv2.medianBlur(combined_binary,7)
 ```